 To work it out, divide the cost of each delivered SMS message by the conversion rate.
 Simple.
 If your cost outweighs your campaign, something is very wrong.
 Even if your cost is lower than your redemptions, you’ll still need to make sure you are earning enough to justify investing in the campaign.

+In 2018, SMS remains one of the most effective marketing tools.
 Tracking your SMS campaign ROI metrics will allow you to optimize your SMS campaigns and scale up the most successful areas boosting your ROI even more.

 For more information on how you can measure the ROI of your SMS campaign, feel free to contact one of our SMS technology experts on 1300 883 400.